 Tatiana Goldstein is the Chief Operating Officer of University Ventures.
 Prior to University Ventures, Tatiana worked with various companies providing strategic and financial advice in buy-side transactions and executing various merger and acquisition transactions.
 She also served as the Chief Financial Officer of Portview Communications Partners, a technology venture fund and as CFO of various operating companies.
 Previously, Tatiana was a Vice President at Greenbridge Capital Partners, where she executed technology and media transactions and was also a Vice President in the technology and media group at The Carlyle Group.
 Prior to Carlyle, Tatiana worked in the Media group of Lazard and as a C.P.A in the Entrepreneurial Services group of Arthur Andersen & Co.
 Tatiana has a B.S in Economics from the Wharton School of the University of Pennsylvania and speaks Russian and English.

-Aanand Radia is a Senior Associate at University Ventures.
+Aanand Radia is a Vice President at University Ventures.
 Prior to University Ventures, Aanand was a private equity investor at BlackRock, the world’s largest asset manager, where he focused on Financial Services and Special Situations.
 Prior to BlackRock, Aanand worked at EdisonLearning (formerly Edison Schools), an early pioneer in the charter school movement and later a diversified K-12 education technology and services company, where he focused on corporate strategy, business development, new product and finance initiatives.
 While at Edison, Aanand helped to develop an alternative education product offering delivered through a hybrid/blended learning environment.
 Aanand started his career at Patriot Capital, a middle market private equity firm, where he made investments across a broad range of industries.
 Aanand received his B.S. in Economics from Carnegie Mellon University.